Sf298/SRDB/README.md

 Rows are deleted with the removeRow() function.

 ### Parallel Operations
 The MyTable class supports a system to perform batch operations on the content of a table.
-While users can create custom operations by implementing the 'TableOperationInterface' or 'SequentialInterface' iterfaces, there are a number of predefined operations.
+While users can create custom operations by implementing the 'TableOperationInterface' or 'SequentialInterface' iterfaces, there are a number of predefined operations (listed below).
 These can be accessed as shown below.
 ~~~~
 UniqueOp uniqueOp = table.getUniqueOp(selectedColTitle);
 SumOp sumOp = table.getSumOp(selectedColTitle);